Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/SCPI/Readme.md

 ### National Instruments :tm: Visa

-If you want to control the Power Meter on Linux, with pyvisa library or with SCPI commands within your CVI or LabView application, you have to install National Instruments :tm: Visa Runtime (May be installed already if you installed NI LabView or NI CVI).
+If you want to control the Power Meter with the pyvisa library and with SCPI commands, you have to install National Instruments :tm: Visa Runtime (May be installed already if you installed NI LabView or NI CVI).
+This works also on many Linux systems.
-Once installed you must switch the driver for the Power Meter manually by using Thorlabs Driver Switcher or Windows Device Manager (Experts only).
+On Windows, you must then switch the driver for the Power Meter manually by using Thorlabs Driver Switcher or Windows Device Manager (Experts only).
 Once the runtime is installed and driver has been switched you can install pyvisa python library via command.